Tutte's dichromate for signed graphs: Tutte polynomials for matroid pairs and for signed graphs

 In~\cite{kauf89} Kauffman defines a trivariate polynomial $Q(A,B,d)$ for signed graphs that for balanced signed graphs also reduces to the Tutte polynomial of the underlying graph.
 Godsil and Royle~\cite[Chapter 15]{GR01} define a signed rank polynomial for matroids on a signed ground set, specializing to the Kaufmann bracket for links.
 The polynomial of Definition~\ref{defn:signedtutte} differs from the polynomial of Kauffman since it is invariant under switchings, while the polynomial $Q(A,B,d)$ generally is not.
 For instance, for the graph $K_2$ in which the edge carries a positive sign the polynomial of Kauffman equals $A+Bd$, while for $K_2$ with a negative sign on the edge it equals $Ad+B$.
 These and other signed graph polynomials described in~\cite[Section 3.2]{Chm} are specializations of a signed version of the Bollob\'as-Riordan polynomial~\cite{bollobas99}, which is not invariant under switching.

-The signed Tutte polynomial may be obtained as a specialization of the ``surface Tutte polynomial" of a map (graph embedded in a compact surface), introduced in~\cite{GLRV18}.
+The trivariate Tutte polynomial may be obtained as a specialization of the ``surface Tutte polynomial" $\T(M)$ of a map $M$ (graph embedded in a compact surface), introduced in~\cite{goodall2020tutte}, and whose expression can found in Appendix~\ref{app:dictionary}, Table~\ref{tab.1}.
 An embedding of a graph as a map is commonly represented as a ribbon graph (see e.g.~\cite{EMM13}), edges being bands whose two ends are glued along the boundaries of disks representing vertices.
 With this representation, a sign can be associated with each of the edges of the graph with respect to this embedding, in which an edge receives positive sign when it is untwisted and negative sign if it is twisted.
 The surface Tutte polynomial $\T(M)$ of a map $M$ contains $T_{\Sigma}$ as a specialization as follows.
 For an arbitrary embedding of the signed graph $\Sigma$ into a compact surface (non-orientable precisely when $\Sigma$ is unbalanced, cf.~\cite{mohar01}) as a map $M$,

 in which $\x$ and $\y$ are set equal to the following values: $x=1$, $y=Y-1$, $x_g=1$ for all $g\in \Z$, $y_g=X-1$ if $g\geq 0$ and $y_g=(X-1)(Z-1)/(Y-1)$ if $g\leq -1$.

 A variant of the polynomial $T_{\Sigma}$, in which the exponent $k(\Sigma\backslash A^c)-k(\Sigma)$ of $X-1$ for an $A \subseteq E$ in the subgraph expansion is replaced by $k_b(\Sigma\backslash A^c)-k_b(\Sigma)$, appears in the slides of a presentation by Krieger and O'Connor in 2013~\cite{kriocon13}.
 They show that a suitable renormalization of this polynomial equals the Euler characteristic of a chain complex of trigraded modules.
 This builds upon earlier work on the categorification of, in chronological order, the Jones polynomial by Khovanov~\cite{khovanov00}, the chromatic polynomial by Helme-Guizon and Rong~\cite{helmeguizon05} and the Tutte polynomial (for graphs) by Jasso-Hernandez and Rong~\cite{jassohernandez06}.